ubuntu/ubuntu-release-metrics/README.md

 But when starting a new metric, just copy the structure of an existing script!

-The `metrics` branch is auto pulled, so after merging your new collector will be run automatically.

 # Controlling how often metrics are collected

 The charm will handle arranging for each metric to be run periodically, but